axehoffmann/ProtoEngine/README.md

-# fantasy-fps
+# ProtoEngine
-A real-time multiplayer melee fighting FPS RPG made with a custom C# engine

-## Key Gameplay Features
-- Large sandbox world
+A 3D game-engine built in C# and rendered with OpenGL

+Current features:
-- Simulated ecosystems and economy
+- Forward rendering and deferred rendering
+- An Entity-Component system for fast parralel computation on large numbers of objects
+- Spatial indexing for fast entity queries
-- Lots of customisation
+- Resource management with dynamic loading of assets
-- Long-term PvE progression
-- Normalised PvP levels